How To Stop Your Puppy Crying

 How long does it last?

 If your puppy has spent the first week or so sleeping next to you, and has now been moved into their permanent night time quarters, you should find that any puppy crying at bedtime will be brief.
 We’re talking ten or fifteen minutes, for maybe a couple of nights.
-Some puppy parents like to use an old fashioned ticking alarm clock for puppies, the noise may be soothing to them.
+My mother always liked to use an old fashioned ticking alarm clock for puppies, the noise may be soothing to them.

-On the other hand, if left alone on the first night, the chances are your puppy will cry very loudly for some time.
+On the other hand, if left alone from the very first night, the chances are your puppy will cry very loudly for some time.
 If you then go and get them up again, they will cry louder and for longer next time.
-This can last for several nights, even for a week or more.
+In my experience, this can last for several nights, even for a week or more.
 So should you leave your puppy to cry it out?

 Should I Leave My Puppy To Cry At Night?